avaxar/kithare/README.md

 ### Build

 - Run `python3 build.py` to build the project.
-If you are a `make` user, there is a stub `makefile` that calls the python builder.
+If you are a `make` user, there is a stub `makefile` that calls the Python builder.